CloudLabs-MOC/CloudLabs-SEED/Cryptography/PKI: Public Key Infrastructure/Public-Key-Infrastructure-(PKI)-Lab.md

 In this task, we will show how PKI can defeat Man-In-The-Middle (MITM) attacks.
 Figure 1 depicts how MITM attacks work.
 Assume Alice wants to visitexample.comvia the HTTPS protocol.
-She needs to get the public key from theexample.comserver; Alice will generate a secret, and encrypt the secret using the server’s public key, and send it to the server.
+She needs to get the public key from the example.com server; Alice will generate a secret, and encrypt the secret using the server’s public key, and send it to the server.
 If an attacker can intercept the communication between Alice and the server, the attacker can replace the server’s public key with its own public key.
 Therefore, Alice’s secret is actually encrypted with the attacker’s public key, so the attacker will be able to read the secret.
 The